How to Personalize a Cold Email to Stand Out to a Customer Success Recruiter

 Personalizing a cold email to a customer success recruiter is requisite for making it memorable.
 Personalization matters.
 It starts with knowing your target audience.

-The first step in writing a cold email to a customer success recruiter is to research them and their business.
+The initial action taken when writing a cold email to a customer success recruiter is to do research with respect to the recipient and their company.

-Review the recruiter’s LinkedIn profile.
-Learning about their journey to professionalism can give you much insight into what they want.
+See the LinkedIn profile of the recruiter.
+You can learn a lot about what they want by learning about their journey towards becoming professionals.
 Also, find any common links or mutual interests to initiate a conversation.

-Is the recruiter’s focus on customer success, or do they cover other sectors as well?
-This lets you tweak the email to fit their space.
-It shows that it’s not a template and that you’ve researched them.
+Is the recruiter’s focus on customer success, or do they also cover other sectors?
+This allows you to tailor the email to fit their space.
+It shows that it’s not a template and that you’ve done your research.

 Break down the job description to discover what is important.
 Simply underline any keywords or phrases that show what qualities to look for in the targeted firm.
 These include experience with certain software/parts, CRM systems, and problem-solving skills.